Featured in...

 Reviews shown are for The Debt Advice Service.

-When Can a Creditor Apply for a Charging Order?
+When Can a Creditor Apply for One?

 If a creditor such as Lowell Financial is chasing you to pay a debt, they can only apply for a charging order once they have already had a County Court Judgment issued against you.